Identifying and managing unreasonable complainant conduct

 - the complainant’s reaction to advice or outcomes – a refusal to accept decisions, reframing and resubmitting issues and escalating complaints without reasonable grounds.

 When managing initial interactions where early warning signs are apparent:

 - use an appropriate communication style

 - assess whether the conduct poses a risk to safety or resourcing implications

 - think strategically by separating the person's conduct from the issues they have raised

 - seek guidance from colleagues or a supervisor to develop an action plan

 - be positive and open-minded

-- make a clear record of interactions, including relevant observations about the complainant’s conduct.
+- make a comprehensive record of interactions, including relevant observations about the complainant’s conduct.

 Record details of interactions/observations including: